qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/defining_properties.rst

 Defining an apply method
 ------------------------

-To attach an apply method you must add a key ``apply`` to your configuration which points to a name of a functions which needs to be available in your ``members`` section.
+To attach an apply method you must add a key ``apply`` to your configuration which points to a name of a function which needs to be available in your ``members`` section.
 As the apply method normally should not be called directly, it is always a good idea to make the method at least protected by prefixing the name with an underscore ``_``.

 The return value of the apply method is ignored.
 The second parameter is optional and may be left out.